souryadey/speed-tests/README.md

 <br>

+#### sparsemats_denseroutines_&lt;framework&gt;
-sparsemats_denseroutines_&lt;framework&gt;: This compares _storage requirement_ and _time to multiply matrices_ of different levels of sparsity.
+This compares _storage requirement_ and _time to multiply matrices_ of different levels of sparsity.
 Here, **sparse matrices are expressed as regular dense matrices** (i.e. we use full size matrices filled with zeros instead of some special sparse API, which is not very effective in its current state).
 The sparse matrices are formed from 2 processes:
 - Randomly filling with zeros
 - Structured according to clash-free pre-defined sparsity, which is [part of my PhD research](https://ieeexplore.ieee.org/document/8689061).<br>